 Child Abuse: The law protects against child abuse; however, abuse in many forms was common.
 Sexual abuse of children remained a serious concern.
 Despite widespread reports of child abuse, few cases entered the judicial system.
-Observers criticized the courts for handing down shorter sentences than prescribed by law in numerous cases of sexual abuse of children during the year.
+Observers criticized the courts for handing down shorter sentences than prescribed by law in numerous cases of sexual abuse of children.
 Incest between men and children in their immediate and extended family was a serious problem, and civil society organizations called for laws to criminalize it as a separate crime.
 Victims of incest faced a range of challenges such as limited information on the formal justice system, limited protection for the victims, threats and coercion from defendants, and social stigmatization from the family and community.
-A local NGO monitored 49 cases of incest between 2012 and May 2018 and claimed the actual number was far higher.
-In April an American missionary and former priest was arrested for sexually abusing young girls in his care at the Topu Honis shelter in Oecusse.
+In January the Dili District Court held an initial hearing in the case of a father alleged to have committed incest with his daughter.
+The prosecutor charged the father with sexual abuse of a minor in the form of domestic violence and incest; the father confessed to the allegations.